 Unleashing human potential using a student-driven, project-based approach.

-Serving four high schools in two districts, Iowa BIG is a collaborative high school program in downtown Cedar Rapids where more than 100 students choose projects that partner deeply with their community.
-Iowa BIG was born out of a community-wide initiative to rebuild and reimagine Cedar Rapids following a catastrophic flood in 2008.
+Serving four high schools in two districts, Iowa BIG is a collaborative high school program in downtown Cedar Rapids where more than 100 students choose projects in partnership with local organizations.
+Iowa BIG was born out of a community-wide initiative to rebuild and reimagine the city following a catastrophic flood in 2008.
 As part of this process, residents looked at their schools and realized they wanted a more engaging educational experience for their students.
 BIG launched in 2013 in collaboration with the Cedar Rapids School District and the nearby College Community School District, expanding its reach after becoming an XQ Super School in 2016.

 Through this ongoing collaboration, BIG shows how to make smart use of time, space, and tech with a nontraditional school day that enables students to go deep into their subjects and projects.
-Students typically join the BIG community in 11th or 12th grade and earn credits in English, social studies, and business.
-While most students at BIG spend about half their time continuing to take courses in their home high schools, their experience at BIG is transformative by focusing on five major tenets:
+Students typically join BIG in 11th or 12th grade and earn credits in English, social studies, and business.
+While most students at BIG spend about half their time continuing to take courses in their home high schools, their experience at BIG is transformative through a focus on five major tenets:

 1. Students choose or pitch projects they care about